About

 And, of course, I continue learning every day!

-I’ve been teaching MA teachers and doctoral candidates at Middlebury University in Vermont since 2016.
+I’ve taught MA teachers and doctoral candidates at Middlebury University in Vermont since 2016.

-I also teach at Israel’s Bar Ilan University in an MA program for innovative pedagogy.
+I also taught at Israel’s Bar Ilan University in an MA program for innovative pedagogy.

 My courses and seminars cover action research, educational change, and research foundations.